-Amundsen was open sourced in October 2019, a year following its launching in production at Lyft & is licensed under the Apache License, Version 2.0.
+Amundsen was open-sourced in October 2019, a year following its launching in production at Lyft & is licensed under the Apache License, Version 2.0.
 A copy of the license can be found here.
-Here's a roundup of the permissions, limitations and conditions that govern the license.
+Here's a roundup of the permissions, limitations, and conditions that govern the license.

-How does Amundsen data catalog work?
+How does the Amundsen data catalog work?

 - Easy discovery of trusted data

 - Automated & curated metadata

 - Learn and understand from data usage